Exact Controllability of the Distributed System Governed by the Wave Equation with Memory: Abstract

 \section{Abstract}

-We will consider exact controllability of the distributed system governed by the wave equation with memory.
-It will be proved that this mechanical system can be driven to the null state in finite time, the absolute value of the distributed control function being bounded.
+We will consider the exact controllability of the distributed system governed by the wave equation with memory.
+It will be proved that this mechanical system can be driven to rest in finite time, the absolute value of the distributed control function being bounded.
 In this case the memory kernel is a linear combination of exponentials.

 Keyword: Controllability to rest, equation with memory, distributed control MSC 2010: 93C20, 35L53